📜 Classes

 What This Means In Practice

 Nobody walks into the tutorial and says, "I want to be a fire mage."
 You walk in as a person.
 The System watches what you do when things get bad.
-Then it tells you what you already are, in language the System can work with.
+At Level 10, it tells everyone what direction they're walking.
+When your core advances to its next stage, the System names what you are.

 Nothing is locked forever.
-Class evolution opens doors that weren't available before.
+Class evolution at each refinement stage opens doors that weren't available before.
 A healer who keeps stepping into the front line might evolve into something that blurs the boundary between support and tank.
-A DPS who develops a crafting affinity might be offered an evolution with Artisan hybrid traits.
+Every stat allocation matters, because your attribute spread at each stage transition shapes what the System offers.

 The System adapts to what you become.